thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 * the "Certification Reference" syntax changed from EAN-13 to EAN-13+5 (see
   {{sec-certification-reference}}).

-Unless compatibility with existing infrastructure is a concern, Attesters MUST produce tokens with the claim keys specified in this document.
+Attesters MUST produce tokens with the new claim keys specified in this document.

 To simplify the transition to the token format described in this document it is RECOMMENDED that receivers (e.g., PSA Attestation Verifiers)